 Vaccinations provide the best defense against many potentially fatal diseases.
 With their advent, both the human medicine and veterinary medicine worlds saw a revolution in the ability to prevent millions of deaths that could have been caused by contagious diseases.

 Vaccinations prevent disease by exposing the immune system to a small, safe, and controlled dose of the particular threat.
-This gives the immune system the opportunity to produce antigens which can fight the disease.
+This gives the immune system the opportunity to produce antigens that can fight the disease.
 If the pet is ever exposed to the disease again after vaccination, the immune system will be prepared after previously going through a similar experience.

 Our doctors have designed a list of core vaccinations, that is, vaccinations we recommend for all pets.